pawelpikus/react-todo/README.md

 # Todo app - learning React state

-This is just a short exercise to pracice managing state and lifecycle methods.
+This is just a short exercise to practice managing state and lifecycle methods.

 ## Overview